ibm-cloud-architecture/icp-backup/README.md

 ## Introduction

-ICP is great….

-In this document, we will describe how to back up and restore your ICP environment, deployed to a VMware environment
+In this document, we will describe how to back up and restore your IBM Cloud Private (ICP) environment

-## Architecture

-Here is the architecture we will use in this document:

 ## General guidance on ICP backup